 If you’d like to be included in the next quarterly newsletter to get all the juicy details, please subscribe in the box below.
 You’ll get some great bonuses, as well.

 As of 01.09.2019, the site has 547 published posts and 47 pages.
-These have been visited by people in 215 countries.
+People in 215 countries have visited these.
 Still no visitors from Greenland, Svalbard, North Korea, Western Sahara, or the Republic of the Congo.

 Please tell all of your friends in Greenland, Svalbard, North Korea, Western Sahara, and the Republic of the Congo about the site so we can fill in the rest of the world map!